You are here

 The time most people spend in the office is second only to the time they spend at home.
 It is thus no surprise that the air people breathe at work has an important impact on their overall health and productivity.

 Sources of office air pollution

 The air quality in office buildings is often compromised by a combination of indoor and outdoor pollution sources.
-Outdoor pollution sources can include busy streets, bus terminals, adjacent car parks, railway stations, airports, manufacturing industry, agriculture and more.
-Indoors, badly maintained HVAC systems, office and building materials, photocopiers and laser printers can be a source of particulate and gaseous pollutants.
+Outdoor pollution sources can include busy streets, bus terminals, adjacent car parks, railway stations, airports, manufacturing, industry, agriculture and more.
+Badly maintained HVAC systems, office and building materials, photocopiers and laser printers can be an indoor source of particulate and gaseous pollutants.

 Sick Building Syndrome